mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Direct mail**

-* Support Azure Blob as a routing destination.
+* Azure can now be selected as the server type in the file routing configuration.
-* Support `&` character as a custom separator.
+* Ampersand is now available as column separator field in the direct mail surface settings.